 NILGA has restricted this interim response to comment on those proposals which directly affect local government service provision and which impact directly on local communities.
-The following response concentrates on several general comments, relating mainly to the approach to the consultation and the processes followed, and some specific comments, with reference to the Rates Support Grant and the potential impacts of reductions in funding.
-The Association has also supplied an appendix to detail the financial impacts which will be felt by councils, on implementation of a Rates Support Grant reduction.
+The following response concentrates on several general comments, relating mainly to the approach to the consultation and the processes followed, and some specific comments, with reference to the Rates Support Grant and the potential impacts of reductions in funding which will have an impact on local service provision.
+The

+Association has also supplied an appendix to detail the financial impacts which will be felt by councils, on implementation of a Rates Support Grant reduction.
 We look forward to working closely with the Department as consideration of the budget develops, after 26th January 2018.